Balaka Township, Malawi: Anglican

 Is situated next to Seventh Day and the Mosque.
 It attracts many followers as well but its prayer house is small and old.
 The site where Anglican church is found has many other churches as well including Seventh Day Adventist, Nazarene, and the Mosque.

 Education

 Balaka has a number of education institutions ranging from primary to tertiary levels.
 Notable primary schools that offer quality education include Bakhita Primary, Praise Private, St. Augustine Primary, St. Louis Montfort Primary, and Kirk Range Private.
 Secondary schools that are recognised for quality education are Bakhita Girls, St Charles Lwanga Boys, Balaka Secondary School, Kirk Range Private, MEPIC Private and St. Louis Secondary school.
 All these are in proximity of not more than 3 km².
 Tertiary education is also available.
 However, formal schools that offer tertiary education are all branches of Andiamo Youth Cooperative Trust.

 Technical college

 This college enrols students who wish to become motor vehicle mechanics, architects, carpenters with Joinery skills, electricians, and musicians.

 Dental college

-This college enrols students who wish to become dentists.
+This college enrolls students who wish to become dentists.
 The college is within Comfort Clinics compound.
 It is managed by an Italian specialist who has currently 4 students.